mbernste/mbernste.github.io/_posts/2023-10-16-binomial_theorem.md

   - mathematics
 ---

-_The binomial theorem pops up in many proofs across mathematics and mathematical statistics.
+_The binomial theorem appears up in many proofs across mathematics and mathematical statistics.
 In this post, I will walk through a proof of this theorem._

 Introduction
 ============